 - Bleeding - even with minor trauma, the varicose vein may be associated with bleeding.
 Because the vein is under high pressure, the bleeding can be quite profuse.

-- Venous Eczema - the skin round the vein may become dry and very itchy.
+- Venous eczema - the skin around the vein may become dry and very itchy.

-- Venous Pigmentation - this is brown staining of the skin around the ankle.
-It is due to the leakage of small amount of blood from the veins into the skin.
+- Venous pigmentation - this is brown staining of the skin around the ankle.
+It is due to the leakage of a small amount of blood from the veins into the skin.

 Can varicose veins return after treatment?